Apress/pro-jakarta-persistence-jakarta-ee10/README.md

 This could be resolved using a Spring profile, or by using XML as Example 02 does.

-Chapter 03 Example 06- Stateful EJB was not able to get to work.
+Example 06- Stateful EJB was not able to get to work.
 I tried TomEE and GlassFish Also tried the ee8 version in GlassFish 5.1 with the same results.

+Example 07 - Does not work

 * Chapter 4: